reed2ep/SeniorDesignProject/Assignments/User Docs.md

 **1 Hand End:** If the route indicates there is 1 hold finish instead of two, you can check the following option and you will be prompted where the finish hold is for one hand.

-**WingSpan:** If you have already selected wingspan in your user profile and don't want to change(Default wingspan in user-profile) you can choose just next but if you want to change it you have the option given.
+**Change Wall Height:** If you know or can estimate the height of the bouldering wall, you can change the wall height to ensure the generated path is more optimal and accurate.

 ### Step 4:[PathFinding]

 1. Once you are out of your config page, you will be sent to the next page, which will show you the results according to the configuration you have made.
-2. On this page you will be given five  options (Previous, Next, View Final Path, Back, SavePath )
+2. On this page you will be given six options (Previous, Next, View Final Path, Back, SavePath, Home)

 Explanation for the function of each button